-While for most people, the perception of Silicon Valley is of a digital Shangri La with young, high income tech workers, the area actually has one of the biggest homeless populations in the United States and the third largest chronic homelessness rate in the country.
+While for most people the perception of Silicon Valley is of a digital utopia with young, high income tech workers, the area actually has one of the biggest homeless populations in the United States and the third largest chronic homelessness rate in the country.
 Cisco Systems, Inc., a tech giant in the center of Silicon Valley, is stepping up to help the homeless living both in the area and in other major tech centers around San Francisco.

-Cisco has done an initial $20 million donation to Destination: Home through the Cisco Fund, with the rest of the funds to be made available at a later date.
+Currently, Cisco has done an initial $20 million donation to Destination: Home through the Cisco Fund with the rest of the funds to be made available at a later date.

 “We have said for a long time that it is up to all of us to end homelessness in our community,” said Jennifer Loving, Cisco: Home’s CEO.
 Looking at the Destination: Home newly released progress report, Cisco has clearly picked a great organization to support.